aki2o/emacs-ctxmenu/README.md

 In default, a context menu is shown on the start position of current window.
 You can show it on the current position by setting `ctxmenu:show-at-pointed` non-nil.
-But, in the case, it might happens that a context menu is not shown so well.
+But, in the case, it might happen that a context menu is not shown so well.

+### Config by ctxmenu-config:setup

+There are the config by `ctxmenu-config:setup` that find the contents of menu from the key stroke.
+If you change the key bind from default, it might happen that the contents of menu is not right.
+In the case, you should set `ctxmenu-config:exclude-features` and customize for you.

 Tested On